kauri-io/archive/docs/Quick start web3.0 series/truffle-101-development-tools-for-smart-contracts.md

 ---
 title: Truffle 101 - Development Tools for Smart Contracts
 summary: Truffle is a suite of tools to help Dapp developers build, deploy and manage their applications.
 The three tools provide a stack for managing the development lifecycle of an application similar to those you may have used with other languages and frameworks.
-These are  Ganache, for starting a personal test Ethereum blockchain on your machine.
+These are- Ganache, for starting a personal test Ethereum blockchain on your machine.
 Truffle, for managing the lifecycle of smart contracts and the artifacts your contracts need.
 Drizzle, a collection of front-end libraries for standardizing
 authors:
   - Chris Ward (@chrischinchilla)
 date: 2018-12-04